Bank stress tests must bite this time-EU official

-The European Central Bank (ECB) is preparing a so-called asset quality review of the 130 euro-zone based banks it will directly supervise from October 2014, including the likes of Deutsche Bank (DBKGn.DE), Societe Generale (SOGN.PA) and Santander (SAN.MC).
+The European Central Bank (ECB) is preparing a so-called asset quality review of the 130 euro-zone based banks it will directly supervise from October 2014, including the likes of Deutsche Bank, Societe Generale and Santander.

 It will outline its test next month.